PROFILE

 By West African standards, Ghana has a

-diverse and rich resource base.
-The country is
+relatively diverse and rich natural resource

 consist primarily of cocoa and cocoa products,

-which typically provide about two-thirds of
+which typically provide about one-third of

 export revenue, timber products, coconuts and